CERT-Polska/karton/README.md

 ## The idea

-Karton is a framework designed for quickly creating analysis backends.
+Karton is a robust framework for flexible analysis backends.
-It allows you to build flexible malware* analysis pipelines and attach new systems with very little effort.
+It can be used to connect malware* analysis systems into a robust pipeline with very little effort.

-When dealing with the increasing number of threats we observe, we very often end up with a lot of scripts stuck together with duct tape and WD-40.
-These scripts are not production ready, but they do provide real value that should be stored and shared across systems for better threat processing.
+We're in the automation business since a long time.
+We're dealing with more and more threats, and we have to automate everything to keep up with incidents.
+Because of this, we often end up with many scripts stuck together with duct tape and WD-40.
+These scripts are written by analysts in the heat of the moment, fragile and ugly - but they work, and produce intel that must be stored, processed further, sent to other systems or shared with other organisations.

-We needed a solution that would allow us to very quickly deploy our PoC scripts and "insert" them into our analysis pipeline so that they could share their analysis results with other entities.
-And for this exact purpose, we created **Karton**.
+We needed a way to take our PoC scripts and easily insert them into our analysis pipeline.
+We also wanted to monitor their execution, centralise logging, improve robustness, reduce development inertia...
+For this exact purpose, we created **Karton**.

-*\* while Karton was designed with malware analysis in mind, it turned out that it performs quite nicely in other projects where microservice architecture is needed.*
+*\* while Karton was designed with malware analysis in mind, it works nicely in every microservice-oriented project.*

 ## Installation

-Installing the karton library is as easy as a single `pip install` command:
+Installation is as easy as a single `pip install` command:

 ```
 pip3 install karton-core